Holipori/KDD2023-MIMIC-Diff-VQA/index.md

 Slides download link: [KDD23 MIMIC-Diff-VQA.pptx](KDD23 MIMIC-Diff-VQA.pptx)

-# MIMIC-Diff-VQA Dataset
+# Medical-Diff-VQA Dataset (originally MIMIC-Diff-VQA)

-The dataset is currently under review on PhysioNet.
-We will update the link to the dataset once it is available.
+The dataset is now available on [PhysioNet](https://physionet.org/content/medical-diff-vqa/1.0.0/).

 The code used for generating the dataset is available at [https://github.com/Holipori/MIMIC-Diff-VQA](https://github.com/Holipori/MIMIC-Diff-VQA)